benguz/thelatepass.org/pages/doorstops/extension.md

 # How to ask for an extension

-## Extension = Extra Time.
+**Extension = extra time on your assignment**.
 You might need it.

-This homework is impossible.
-Or school's busy.
-Or life's busy.
+Maybe the homework looks impossible, school's busy, or... life.
 [Jump to an email template.](#i-just-want-to-email)

-Asking for an extension—a day or two extra on your assignment—**can make your life a lot easier**.
-Extensions make the work bearable.
 I (and all my friends in high school) never thought to ask for an extension.
 We just turned things in late or unfinished.
 After all, why bother?

 1. A few points can mean A LOT.
-Graduating on time, qualifying for your sports team, going into your final exam STRESSED (I need a 106% to get a B) or relaxed.
+Graduating on time, qualifying for your sports team, going into your final exam relaxed or STRESSED (I need a 206% to get a B).

-2. Your teacher will be less likely to give you the stink-eye when you turn it in.
-This builds [trust](https://waitwhythough.com/trust).
+2. By proving you _want_ to do better in the class, you and your teacher might gain mutual respect (maybe make non-hostile eye contact sometimes).
+[Class will suck less](https://waitwhythough.com/trust) and they might just be there when you really need help.

-3. You’re more likely to [learn something from the assignment](https://waitwhythough.com), since now you actually have time to think about it.
+3. You’re more likely to [learn something from the assignment](https://waitwhythough.com) since you actually have time to think about it.

 4. **Why not give yourself a little more control over what you have to do for school?**